jmfederico/minesweeper-API/README.md

 someone else sees your games, they might even finish them for you 🥳.

 Once you have registered, you can create a new game (use the beautiful select box I provide) or you can also continue playing your previous games.
+Although you will only be able to retrieve your last 15 games!
+Any other will be lost forever! 🙀

-But be careful!
+And be careful!
 Timer will not stop!
 Once you create a game the timer starts running... 😲

 I have provided some easy to remember non configurable game names which you can use to go back to your previous games. **You are welcome.**

-You can create boards of up to 100 x 100, but do know that your browser will complain!
-I only allow that number so you can see how my recursive uncovering implementation does not die due to stack overflow!
+You can create games of up to 100 x 100, but do know that your browser will complain!
+I only allow that number so you can see how my (non-)recursive uncovering implementation does not die due to stack overflow!

 ### Rules!
  - Click on a flag to, well, flag the cell.
+ - Click on a flagged cell to unflag it.
  - Click on the check-mark to uncover a cell.
  - Keep going until you win, or explode.